tomas-862/misc/CCNP_SP_CORE_AUTOMATION/README.md

 ## CCNP_SP_CORE_AUTOMATION

 Welcome to my **CCNP_SP_CORE_AUTOMATION** repository!
-This directory contains the Markdown and Python files that have been created to prepare for the CCNP SP Core Network Automation sections.
+This directory contains the Markdown, Python, YAML and JSON files that I have created to prepare for the CCNP SP Core Network Automation sections.

  **Repository Contents:**